Indira-Sribhashyam/rubiks-cube-solver/README.md

 This project uses the Iterative Deepening A\* (IDA\*) algorithm which combines the benefits of depth-first search and A\* by incrementally deepening the search while pruning states based on a heuristic estimate.

-## 📸 Screenshots

-(Add cube images or output screenshots here if available)

 ## ✨ Future Improvements